hicolour/pragmatic/README.md

 The intent is to present various fp

-  * aproaches Final Tagless, ZIO Environment, Free Monad
+  * Aproaches Final Tagless, ZIO Environment, Free Monad
-  * machinery (Cats, Scalz, Cats-effect, ZIO)
+  * Machinery (Cats, Scalz, Cats-effect, ZIO)
-  * conrete Monads
+  * Conrete Monads
-  * infrastructure (http4s, akka-http, doobie, slick)
+  * Infrastructure (http4s, akka-http, doobie, slick)

 and to use automated metrics collection (where possible to measure footprint) to be able to reason in longer perspective.